 ENC 1101.
-English Composition I. This course in English composition is designed to prepare a student to write successfully throughout the four-year college career.
-Theme assignments deal with narrative, descriptive, expository, and argumentative writing.
-A documented essay is required.
+English Composition I. This course introduces students to rhetorical concepts and audience-centered approaches to writing including composing processes, language conventions and style, and critical analysis and engagement with written texts and other forms of communication.
 ENC 1101 fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: Acceptable placement scores in writing (or a grade of "C" or higher in ENC 0022 or ENC 0056) and reading (or a grade of "C" or higher in REA 0019 or REA 0056).
 A grade of "C" or higher must be earned to enroll in ENC 1102 or to use this course as part of the general education requirement in English.
 3 semester hours credit.
 [A]

 ENC 1102.
 English Composition II.
-This course in English composition is the second half of the sequence begun with ENC 1101.
-This second semester is concerned primarily with themes about literature, based on reading of short stories, plays, and poetry.
-Brief oral presentations are required.
+Writing of one or more of the following types: 1.
+Analytical.
+2. Persuasive.
+3. Writing about literature.
+Options: 1.
+Continuing the grammar and mechanics study begun in ENC 1101.2.
+Writing of persuasive essays, narrations, descriptions, or analyses, and writing about literature.
+3. Editing and revising essays.
+4. Research techniques.
 ENC 1102 fulfills 6,000 words of the Gordon Rule writing requirement.
 Prerequisite: A grade of "C" or higher in ENC 1101.
 A grade of "C" or higher must be earned to advance to a higher level English or other Gordon Rule course or to use this course as part of the general education requirement in English.
 3 semester hours credit.
 [A]

 ENC 1133.
-Research Writing.
-This course is designed to increase proficiency in effective methods of library research and in writing the documented essay.
+Library Research and Writing.
+Conducting library research.
+2. Documenting information.
+3. Outlining the research paper.
+4. Writing and formatting research reports.
+Requirements: 1.
+Conducting library research on a selected topic.
+2. Developing the research paper.
+3. Documenting the information.
+4. Editing and revising the research paper.
 ENC 1133 fulfills 2,000 words of the Gordon Rule writing requirement.
 Prerequisite: Grades of "C" or higher in ENC 1101-1102.
 1 semester hour credit.
 [A]